cssnr/npm-outdated-action/README.md

 | [![GitHub Tag Minor](https://img.shields.io/github/v/tag/cssnr/npm-outdated-action?sort=semver&filter=!v*.*.*&style=for-the-badge&label=%20&color=blue)](https://github.com/cssnr/npm-outdated-action/releases/latest) |   ✅    |  ✅  |  ❌   | **Minor** | `vN.N.x` | `vN.N`   |
 | [![GitHub Release](https://img.shields.io/github/v/release/cssnr/npm-outdated-action?style=for-the-badge&label=%20&color=red)](https://github.com/cssnr/npm-outdated-action/releases/latest)                           |   ❌    |  ❌  |  ❌   | **Micro** | `vN.N.N` | `vN.N.N` |

-You can view the release notes for each version on the [releases](https://github.com/cssnr/cloudflare-purge-cache-action/releases) page.
+You can view the release notes for each version on the [releases](https://github.com/cssnr/npm-outdated-action/releases) page.

 The **Major** tag is recommended.
 It is the most up-to-date and always backwards compatible.
 Breaking changes would result in a **Major** version bump.
 At a minimum you should use a **Minor** tag.

 ## Features

-- Automatically report npm outdated packages on a PR with a Markdown table.
+- Automatically report npm outdated packages on a PR and add a comment.
 - Report wanted and latest with option to only report wanted.
 - Option to customize columns visibility and columns order.
 - Option to display results expanded or collapsed.
+- Option to display `npx npm-check-updates` output.
+- Option to display `npm update --dry-run` output.
-- Outputs changes in JSON and markdown.
+- Outputs outdated, ncu, update, and markdown results.

 ### Planned

-- Option to Fail Job
+- Option to Fail Job if Outdated
 - Packages Exclude List
 - Custom Column Alignment
 - Custom Column Titles